 Overlooking the beautiful Granada Golf Course at 2001 Granada Boulevard, Burger Bob’s recalls a simpler time.
 Inside, you’ll notice an old-fashioned lunch counter, along with plenty of tables and a number of regulars.
 Burger Bob’s serves classics like chicken salad sandwiches and home-made chili.
 On the other hand, you may want to order breakfast, which is served until closing time at 3 p.m.
 In that case, you can’t go wrong with their yummy pancakes, waffles, or my particular favorite, scrambled eggs, grits, sausage, and toast.
 The prices are right, and the golf course view can’t be beat.
 This hidden, diner-like restaurant always reminds me that once upon a time, Coral Gables and Miami were sleepy, mid-sized Florida towns.
 (Be sure to bring cash, because Burger Bob’s does not take credit cards.)

 Burger Bob’s, Granda Golf Course, photo, Zickie Allgrove

 After your meal, you can head over to downtown Coral Gables.
 Just one block off Miracle Mile, you will find Aragon Avenue and the Coral Gables Museum.
-The building once housed as the city’s police and fire station.
+The building once housed the city’s police and fire station.
 Walk around the exterior and get a look at the handsome, art deco carved statues.
 The museum’s thoughtful exhibitions detail the city’s heritage, including its architecture and George Merrick himself.
 It’s also worth popping in the gift shop with its collection of jewelry, gifts, and books.